 I came to believe the skunks were actually helping me push toxins out of my blood, burning through my pores and forcing my body to wake up and react.
 Skunks hunted rats through my corpse.
 Days, weeks and months passed.
 Eventually the darkness purged itself.
 Time to put a floor in the cottage.
 The skunks moved on, I was chased in dreams less and color began to return to that landscape.
 One foot in front of the other.
 Another piece of wood on the block.

 The new tenant who moved into the cottage was a fellow Aikido Student who soon became a brother and another Anam Chara.
 We turned the garage into a makeshift dojo and I began training again.
 I was weaker and less skilled than I’d ever been, but it felt good to move.
 Chopping wood turned into being thrown to the mat and a thousand sword cuts a day.
 Movement brings hope to the stricken.

 I imagine the spirits thought: “Finally!
 We’ve got him just where we want him.
 Now his life can really begin.”
 They made a new life for me in that dark crossing, it looked like nothing I expected or wanted my life to be.

 Years before in the same college town, only a few blocks away from my dirt-bottomed skunk-studio, I’d taken a bit of advice from Joseph Campbell and turned it on its head.
 It led me to Pandoras box.
-With Coyotes help I opened it and climbed in with the abandon of one raised without knowledge of the true wildness of Creation.
+With Coyotes help I opened it and climbed in with the abandon of youth.
 I was eaten alive and spat back out here, a little more ragged and a lot more myself.
 Now it was time to learn to journey to where Coyotes, Skunks and Bears could teach me about the sacredness of all things.